Should the Death Penalty Be Legal?

 The trend away from new death sentences and executions has continued despite two recent significant pro-death penalty opinions from the Supreme Court.
 The Court’s decisions in Glossip v.
 Gross (2015) and especially in Bucklew v.
 Precythe (2019) make it much more difficult for death row inmates to claim their executions violate the Constitution’s prohibition on cruel and unusual punishments.”-

-The late Roger Hood, PhD, Professor at the Centre for Criminological Research at the University of Oxford, in an Encyclopaedia Britannica entry, “Capital Punishment,” last edited on Mar.
-25, 2021 and available at britannica.com, stated:
+Roger Hood, former professor at the Centre for Criminological Research at the University of Oxford, states:

-Jeffrey A. Rosen, JD, Former Deputy Attorney General in the Trump Administration, in a July 27, 2020 article, “The Death Penalty Can Ensure ‘Justice Is Being Done,'” available at nytimes.com, stated:
+Jeffrey A. Rosen, Former Deputy Attorney General in the Trump Administration, states:

 “The death penalty is a difficult issue for many Americans on moral, religious and policy grounds.
 But as a legal issue, it is straightforward.
 The United States Constitution expressly contemplates ‘capital’ crimes, and Congress has authorized the death penalty for serious federal offenses since President George Washington signed the Crimes Act of 1790.
 The American people have repeatedly ratified that decision, including through the Federal Death Penalty Act of 1994 signed by President Bill Clinton, the federal execution of Timothy McVeigh under President George W. Bush and the decision by President Barack Obama’s Justice Department to seek the death penalty against the Boston Marathon bomber and Dylann Roof.